digitalfabrik/integreat-app/docs/build-configs.md

 ## Whitelabelling

-If you want to add more build configs in order to create a new whitelabelled app, have a look at the [whitellabelling docu](whitelabelling.md).
+If you want to add more build configs in order to create a new whitelabelled app, have a look at the [whitelabelling docu](whitelabelling.md).